 - Hypoglycemia treatment and monitoring of glucose levels every six hours is done for the first few days of life.

-- Pancreatectomy (surgical removal of the pancreas) may be considered if there is severe hypoglycemia.
+- Pancreatectomy (surgical removal of the pancreas) may be considered if there is severe neonatal hypoglycemia.

 - Maxillofacial surgery may be required to treat macroglossia.
-Speech-language therapists may be involved in the care of macroglossia since this may often cause feeding and speech difficulties and drooling.
+Speech-language therapists may be involved in the care of macroglossia since this may often cause feeding difficulties, speech difficulties, and drooling.

 - Orthopedic surgeries to correct the leg lengths are done in later years if one leg is larger than the other.
 Special orthopedic shoes with adjusted heels are recommended until surgical repairs.